 Law enforcement now routinely uses cell tower location data in its investigations.
-This technology can identify the general location of a cell phone, sometimes to with a few feet!
+This technology can identify the general location of a cell phone, sometimes to within a few feet!
 Until recently, this capability has been limited to the law enforcement community.
 GCIS is proud to be one of the few vetted private providers in Texas of the ZetX, Inc., Trax Software - a Cell Tower Data Mapping service, as well as their Lynx Telephone Toll Records analytical service.
 I recently attended the same formal training program that ZetX offers to law enforcement agencies nationwide.

 Using Trax, we can take the Call Detail Records (CDR) and/or Google Location Data to plot the appromimate location of a cell phone.
 This information can be used in the following circumstances (just to name a few):